 "I know."
 She felt a strange pain in her chest, where her heart was.
 Her broken heart.
 Again.
 When had she fallen in love with Will?
 Why hadn't she noticed and done something about it?

-She looked up at him, saw the same pain reflected in his eyes.
+She looked up at him and saw the same pain reflected in his eyes.
 When had he fallen in love with her?

 "We always knew," she said, her voice breaking as she tried to get the words out, "we loved them best."